Machine learning many-body potentials for charged colloids in primitive 1:1 electrolytes: Salt-Free Asymmetric Electrolyte Potential

 We train the machine-learned potentials on ion-averaged forces, generated via primitive model simulations of $N = 64$ colloids, for 55 packing fractions in the range $\eta \in [0.001, 0.45]$, where we collect four configurations $\{\mathbf{R}\}$ per packing fraction for a total of 220 configurations per potential.
 We used the techniques described in Section \ref{sec:traingen} to perform the PM simulation and generated ML potentials with the framework described in Section \ref{sec:ML-procedure}.
 All ML potentials generated in this section are composed of $D = 20$ symmetry functions.

 In Fig. \ref{fig:Z50_overview}(a), we compare the effective ML pair potential $U_2^{ML}(R)$ (solid lines) with the potential of mean force $U_2^{PM}(R)$ (crosses) obtained from primitive model simulations for various values of $\sigma/\lambda_B$.
 The potential of mean force $U_2^{PM}(R)$ is determined using primitive model simulations with two colloids and $100$ counterions in a cubic simulation box with side length $L = 6\sigma$, corresponding to a colloid packing fraction $\eta=0.0048$.
 In these simulations, the colloids are held fixed at different separations while the forces acting on them are thermally averaged over the counterion configurations.
 The PM potential $U_2^{PM}(R)$ is then calculated using Eq.~(\ref{U2PM}).
 From both potentials in Fig. \ref{fig:Z50_overview}(a), we observe features characteristic of interactions in the strong coupling regime.
 At high temperatures, $\sigma/\lambda_B = 2.4$, the two-body potentials are purely repulsive.
 As the temperature decreases, an attractive well starts to form, until this well becomes the dominant feature at $\sigma/\lambda_B = 1.2$.
-Surprisingly, the PM potential and the ML potential agree qualitatively at $\sigma/\lambda_B = 1.2$, since the attractive well emerges at the same temperature and with comparable prominence for both potentials.
-In this regime, the counterions are condensed to the surface of the colloids, which explains the perfect match between the effective ML potential and the PM potential.
-However, quantitative differences remain at higher values of $\sigma/\lambda_B$.
-This is expected, as the effective ML potentials may include many-body effects as they are trained on systems with many colloids at relatively high densities.
-Furthermore, within the salt-free case, the potential of mean force does not have a well-defined dilute limit and remains density-dependent upon dilution.
-Fig. \ref{fig:Z50_overview} shows that the PM potential exhibits a pronounced long-range repulsion, whereas the ML potential shows this feature only weakly.
-The ML potential does not exhibit these long-range features because a relatively high weight is assigned to the high-$\eta$ regime, where short-range interactions and large forces dominate.
-However, the ML potential effectively captures the changes in behavior associated with varying temperature.
+Surprisingly, the PM potential and the ML potential show qualitative agreement at $\sigma/\lambda_B = 1.2$, as the attractive well appears at the same temperature and with comparable depth in both cases.
+In this regime, the counterions are condensed to the surface of the colloids, which explains the reasonable match between the effective ML potential and the PM potential.
+However, quantitative differences develop at higher values of $\sigma/\lambda_B$ --- as expected since in the salt-free case the potential of mean force only reaches its dilute limit---bare colloid-colloid Coulomb interactions---at extremely low densities.
+In fact we estimate on the basis of Ref.\citenum{dijkstra1998vapour} that the potential of mean force remains density-dependent upon dilution down to $\eta \simeq 10^{-15}$.
+Furthermore, we note that the qualitative differences between ML and PM potentials may also arise from many-body effects that are included in the effective ML potentials as they are trained on systems with many colloids at relatively high densities and thus high counterion concentrations.
+However, the ML potential does capture the qualitative change in colloid interactions with decreasing temperature, showing a reduction in repulsion and the emergence of a short-ranged attractive well.